Dermatoxys veligera

 Thank you

-Dermatoxys veligera is a nematode worm, belonging to the Oxyuridae.
-It infests essentially wild lagomorphs throughout the USA, and is occasionally found in house rabbits, D. vlakhaasi parasites hares in South Africa, while D. hispaniensis is found in Spain.
-Dermatoxys sp. does not represent a public health danger.
+Dermatoxys veligera is a parasitic nematode worm belonging to the Oxyuridae family.
+It infests wild lagomorphs throughout the USA and is occasionally found in house rabbits.
+Dermatoxys vlakhaasi parasites hares in South Africa, and D. hispaniensis is found in Spain.
+Dermatoxys parasites do not pose a public health risk.

-The biology and life cycle of D. veligera is not well understood, but is probably direct.
-The eggs are oval (110 * 50 um) and slightly flattened on one side.
-The embryo starts to develop as soon as the eggs are oviposited (laid).
-The L4 stage larvae are usually found attached by hooks to the mucosa of the cecum.
-The males (8 - 11 mm long) are characterized by a small spicule, while the females (16 mm long) have a vulva located in the cranial half of their body.
-The worms live free in the intestine and the lumen of the cecum.
+The biology and life cycle of Dermatoxys veligera is not well understood, but it is probably direct.
+The eggs are oval, measuring approximately 110 by 50 micrometres, and show slight flattening on one side.
+The development of the embryo begins immediately after oviposition.
+L4 stage larvae are typically found attached by hooks to the mucosa of the cecum.
+The males, measuring 8–11 mm long, are distinguished by a small spicule, while the females, measuring 16 mm long, possess a vulva located in the cranial half of their body.
+The worms live freely in the intestine and the lumen of the cecum.

 Clinical signs

-The clinical sign of Dermatoxis sp. infestation is typhlitis (inflammation of the intestine and cecum), due to the attachment of the L4 stage larvae.
-No clinical signs are ascribed to the infection by adult worms.
-Their presence can be identified by fecal flotation for the presence of the eggs in the feces.
+The clinical sign of a Dermatoxis parasitic infestation is typhlitis (inflammation of the intestine and cecum), due to the attachment of the L4 stage larvae.
+The infection caused by adult worms does not exhibit any clinical signs.
+The presence of the eggs and adult worms can be identified through fecal flotation.

 Treatment